 Classroom Volunteers: Educators can always use assistance in the classroom or on field trips.
 You will be asked to indicate ways in which you would be willing to help in the classroom or talents you may have to share with the community via the Family Involvement questionnaire.
 Please be aware that you are welcome to be in the classroom with preplanned notice.
-Due to health and safety guidelines, we must limit the number of people inside the school at once, as we continue to monitor the health risks prevalent in the greater community.
-We value our families and hope to reinstate consistent volunteering as we are able.
+We value our families and are glad to reinstate consistent volunteering.
 The family member who can come in and be "an extra set of hands" is treasured indeed.

-Open Door Policy: Due to the COVID 19 pandemic, we can no longer have an Open Door Policy; however, we encourage as many connections between family and school as possible.
-Parents will be invited into their child's classroom, at the director and educator's discretion, for a special activity or to share lunch.
+Open Door Policy: We have been able to reinstate our Open Door Policy as well.
+Families are invited into their child's classroom, at the director and educator's discretion, for special activities and/or to share lunch.
 It is possible to arrange for other family members to visit also.
 Please be advised that during the first month of school, family members should stay for only a short period of time when dropping off to assure their children that they are confident in the program and staff.
 It is important that the children and educators have an opportunity to establish relationships and routines essential to the preschool experience without family members present.